PDF Version

 Transmission Reform: From Notice of Proposed Rulemaking to Final Rule

-Order No. 1920 builds upon electric transmission planning and cost allocation requirements developed over the last several decades in Order No. 888, Order No. 890, and Order No. 1000.
-In large part, Order No. 1920 directs transmission providers to adopt reforms to improve long-term assessments of transmission needs and adequately prepare for the future of the electric grid.
-In order to require transmission providers to adopt these reforms, Order No. 1920 modifies FERC regulations under Section 206 of the Federal Power Act to ensure that rates, terms, and conditions for transmission service remain just and reasonable.
+Order No. 1920 and Order No. 1920-A build upon electric transmission planning and cost allocation requirements developed over the last several decades in Order No. 888, Order No. 890, and Order No. 1000.
+In large part, Order No. 1920 and Order No. 1920-A direct transmission providers to adopt reforms to cost allocation processes and improve long-term assessments of transmission needs to adequately prepare for the future of the electric grid.
+The legal basis for the orders is the Commission’s authority under section 206 of the Federal Power Act to ensure that rates, terms, and conditions for transmission service remain just and reasonable.

-In April 2022, FERC issued a Notice of Proposed Rulemaking (NOPR) that proposed several changes to existing transmission planning processes and invited comments from the public.
-After the public comment period closed, FERC reviewed and analyzed more than 30,000 pages of comments and reply comments from nearly 200 stakeholders representing the electric power industry, environmental, consumer and other advocacy groups, and state and other government entities.[1]
-This level of engagement helped shape the largest record ever filed at FERC.
-While Order No. 1920 adopted many of the processes and reforms proposed in the NOPR, FERC revised certain parts of the proposed reforms and declined to adopt others based on the record developed through public comment.[2]
+In April 2022, the Commission issued a Notice of Proposed Rulemaking (NOPR) that proposed several changes to existing transmission planning processes and invited comments from the public.
+After the public comment period closed, FERC reviewed and analyzed more than 30,000 pages of comments and reply comments from nearly 200 stakeholders representing the electric power industry, environmental, consumer and other advocacy groups, and state and other government entities.[4]
+This level of engagement helped shape the largest record ever filed at the Commission.
+On May 13, 2024, Order No. 1920 adopted many of the processes and reforms proposed in the NOPR, but FERC revised certain parts of the proposed reforms and declined to adopt others based on the record developed through public comment.[5]
+Then, on November 21, 2024, the Commission issued Order No. 1920-A, modifying Order No. 1920 by, among other things, elevating the role of state regulators in the transmission planning and cost allocation processes.

-The reforms established by Order No. 1920 are intended to ensure continued electric service in the face of growing reliability challenges and greater access to lower-cost generation supplied by a wide range of resources.
+The reforms established by Order No. 1920 and Order No. 1920-A are intended to ensure continued electric service in the face of growing reliability challenges and greater access to lower-cost generation supplied by a wide range of resources.
 These reforms are all pursuant to FERC’s mandate to ensure just and reasonable transmission rates and practices affecting those rates.
-Order No. 1920 also requires a process to develop one or more cost allocation methods that are specific to long-term transmission facilities identified through the planning processes outlined in the final rule.
-But, Order No. 1920 does not change existing regional cost allocation methods for other facilities.
+Order No. 1920 and Order No. 1920-A require a process to develop one or more cost allocation methods that are specific to long-term transmission facilities identified through the planning processes as well as opportunities for states to develop their own cost allocation methods and/or state agreement processes as outlined in the final rule.

 1. Long-Term Regional Transmission Planning

-Order No. 1920 adopts the NOPR proposal to require transmission providers in each transmission planning region to conduct long-term regional transmission planning.
-This type of planning uses a sufficiently long-term, forward-looking, and comprehensive approach.
-Consistent with this requirement, Order No. 1920 established the following framework for such planning.
+Order No. 1920, Order No. 1920-A, and Order No. 1920-B (the orders) require transmission providers in each transmission planning region (region) to conduct long-term regional transmission planning (long-term planning).
+This type of planning uses a sufficiently long-term, forward-looking, and comprehensive approach.[6]
+Transmission planners should identify long-term transmission needs and facilities to address those needs, then use the guidance in the orders for cost-benefit analyses.

-1. Conduct long-term scenario planning to identify long-term transmission needs, as well as long-term regional transmission facilities that address those needs
+1. Conduct long-term scenario planning to identify long-term transmission needs, as well as potential long-term regional transmission facilities that may address those needs

-3. Further evaluate long-term regional transmission facilities to determine whether they are either more efficient or cost-effective transmission solutions
+2. Further evaluate potential long-term regional transmission facilities to determine whether they are efficient or cost-effective transmission solutions

 Long-Term Scenarios

-Order No. 1920 states that transmission providers must properly account for known causes of long-term transmission needs to ensure just and reasonable rates.
-To do so, transmission providers must use long-term scenarios to identify long-term transmission needs and long-term regional transmission facilities to meet those needs.
-In long-term regional transmission planning, transmission providers must develop at minimum three distinct long-term scenarios using best available data inputs and no less than a 20-year transmission planning horizon.
-Providers must also reassess the scenarios at least every five years.
+Order No. 1920 stated that transmission providers must properly account for known causes of long-term transmission needs to ensure just and reasonable rates.
+To do so, transmission providers must use scenarios to identify long-term transmission needs and transmission facilities to meet those needs.
+In long-term planning, transmission providers must develop a minimum of three distinct long-term scenarios using best available data inputs and no less than a 20-year transmission planning horizon, and must reassess the scenarios at least once every five years.
+Order No. 1920-A clarified that if relevant state entities request additional scenarios to inform their consideration of cost allocation methods and/or state agreement processes, transmission providers must develop a reasonable number of additional scenarios.
+The orders recognize relevant state entities as any state entity responsible for electric utility regulation, such as the state utility commission, or for siting electric transmission facilities within the state or portion of a state located in the region.

 Diagram illustrating the Long-Term Regional Transmission Planning Reforms: Long-Term Scenarios over the five year period.
 The first is Development of Long-Term Scenarios.
 The second is, Measurement of Benefits; Evaluation and Selection of Facilities.
 The third is, Additional Selection Period.

-To develop long-term scenarios, transmission providers must incorporate, at a minimum, seven factors to forecast the long-term landscape.[3]
+To develop long-term scenarios, transmission providers must incorporate, at a minimum, seven categories of factors to forecast the long-term landscape.[7]

 1. Federal, state, local, and federally recognized Tribal laws affecting resource mix and demand